 These sessions can occur prior to design specs being started, as well as at a few points during the spec-writing process, to allow designers to consult with technical and market-facing resources on certain aspects of the project design.
-Attendees vary depending on the project but usually include the VP of Writing Team/Product Design and/or the designated spec writer along with the CEO and/or COO, the EVP of Software Development, the assigned programmer and/or Programming Team Leader, along with all other subject-matter experts and resources who can provide input and assistance with design decisions.
+Attendees vary depending on the project but usually include the EVP of Client Experience and/or the designated spec writer along with the CEO, the EVP of Software Development, the assigned programmer and/or Programming Team Leader, along with all other subject-matter experts and resources who can provide input and assistance with design decisions.